StoneStepsInc/maxminddb/README.md

 unconventional way because of the lack of build maturity management between GitHub and Nuget.

-For example, using build management systems, such as Artifactory, every build would generate a Nuget package with the same version and package revision for the upcoming release and build numbers would be tracked within the build management system.
+For example, using a build management system, such as Artifactory, every build would generate a Nuget package with the same version and package revision for the upcoming release and build numbers would be tracked within the build management system.
 A build that